Are your Windows Forms and WPF applications ready for .NET Core 3.0?

 Unable to analyze.
 Details: Detecting assembly references [Failed]

 Cannot locate assembly information for System.Object.
 Microsoft assemblies found are:

 We are working on providing a fix.
 To unblock analysis until the fix is available, you can remove resource files from the folder you are analyzing.

 If you would like to run the analysis for many applications, you can either run them one by one as described above or you can use the console version of the Portability Analyzer.

 Note: You will get one report per invocation of the ApiPort.exe tool.
 If you prefer to get one report per application, you can automate the invocation either using

 - Download and unzip Console Portability Analyzer.

-- From the command prompt run the following command specifying multiple directories, dlls, or executables:
+- From the command prompt run the following command specifying multiple directories, dlls, or executables: For example:

 You can find the portability report saved as an Excel file (

 Please download and use Portability Analyzer on your desktop applications.
 It will help you determine how compatible your apps are with .NET Core 3.0.
 This information will help us plan the 3.0 release with the goal of making it easy for you to adopt .NET Core 3.0 for desktop apps.